This episode presents select recordings from TeachMeet House, held on May 2017 at the Sydney Opera House.

 In this second TER Live podcast, we present a selection of recordings from Leadmeent, an Educational Leadership forum held on May 29, 2014 at NSW Parliament House.
 This recording features 3 presentations from Leadmeet, as well as an interview with event organiser, Michelle Hostrup, and opening remarks made by NSW Education Minister, Adrian Piccoli.
 Continue reading →

 This special episode presents the recording of our first TER Live event, the Teachmeet BYOD Policy Forum.
-Panelists discuss issues relating to the development and implementation of BYOD policies in Primary and High School settings.
+Panelists discuss issues relating to the development and implementation of BYOD policies in Primary and High purchase viagra over the counter School settings.

 Currently visitng Australia from the U.S., Jim Sill and Ken Shelton, two of Google’s ‘Apps Aficionados’, will be attending the forum, and will be joining the forum to discuss apps in education.
 We will be cutting a few minutes of the planned 60 for BYOD, and extending the forum by 10 minutes in order to give Jim and Ken up to 20 minutes to discuss apps and answer questions.